 Until you lose your driving license, you may not realize just how essential your driving privileges are to your everyday life.
-At The Law Office of Greg Prosmushkin, we represent motorists throughout Mercer County who are dealing with problem with their problems with their driving license.
+At The Law Office of Greg Prosmushkin, we represent motorists throughout Mercer County who are dealing with the problem with their problems with their driving license.
 It is important that you take this charge seriously.
 Working with an experienced New Jersey traffic attorney can help you reduce the suspension period, keep your insurance premiums from increasing and more importantly keep you from serving jail time.
 We understand that a suspension of your driver’s license can affect many aspects of your life.
 Here at our firm, our goal is to help reduce the impact of the traffic offense and get you back behind the wheel as soon as possible.

 The thought of losing your license is extremely troubling.
 How are you supposed to get to work?
 Pick up the kids?
 Go grocery shopping?
 Basically, you may wonder, how can I survive without driving?
 Now, obviously, you’ll survive.
-Nevertheless, driving is an vital component in most of our lives.
+Nevertheless, driving is a vital component of most of our lives.
 As an adult, you use your car to go to and from a wide variety of places on a daily basis and have become entirely dependent upon it within the context of your day to day life.

 So when you open a letter from NJDOT informing you that your license will soon be Suspended due to some event or combination of infractions, you may be sent into a panic.
 Rather than wonder how you’re going to manage without your driving privileges, you should call The Law Offices of Greg Prosmushkin, P.C. to speak with one of our traffic attorneys and determine if there is a means by which to avoid or at least minimize this looming suspension.